 An ARB is a group of citizens authorized to resolve disputes between taxpayers and the appraisal district.
 The ARB hears taxpayer protests.
 The ARB also hears issues that a taxing unit may challenge about the appraisal district's actions.
 In taxpayer protests, it listens to both the taxpayer and the chief appraiser.
 ARB decisions are binding only for the tax year in question.
 ARB hearings begin around May 1.
 The ARB should complete most of the hearings by July 20.
 In the largest counties, this deadline may be later.

-In counties with a population of 120,000 or more, members of the ARB are appointed by the local administrative district judge in the county in which the appraisal district is located.
-The board of directors appoints ARB members in all other counties.
+The local administrative district judge in the county in which the appraisal district is located appoints ARB members.

 To be eligible to serve on the ARB, an individual must be a resident of the appraisal district for two or more years before taking office.
 No special requirements are necessary.